fkretlow/figurato/README.md

 ![example](docs/example.svg)

-Figurato is licensed under the SIL Open Font License.
-However, developing fonts takes considerable time and effort, so here’s an appeal to your fairness:
-If you use this font regularly for commercial work or if you want to sell a derivative of this font (on its own or as part of a larger work or collection), please consider supporting me with a donation [via paypal.](https://paypal.me/floriankretlow)
+*Figurato is licensed under the SIL Open Font License.
+That means that it is free to use.
+However, developing fonts takes considerable time and effort, so if you regularly earn money with this font (by using it for commercial work or by selling a derivative of it on its own or as part of a larger work or collection), please consider supporting me with a donation [via paypal.](https://paypal.me/floriankretlow)*